An Laimhrig

 The new building included office space for the Trust as well as a waiting room and has served the island well in the intervening years.

-However, the completion of the new pier project in 2004 allied with a more general increase in visitor numbers has seen the current building begin to struggle to cope.
-Indeed, with a population that has now grown to around 110, more space is needed to simply meet islanders’ shopping and leisure needs.
+However, the completion of the new pier project in 2004 allied with a more general increase in visitor numbers saw the old building begin to struggle to cope.
+Indeed, with a population that has now grown to around 110, more space was needed to simply meet islanders’ shopping and leisure needs.

-A new, larger shop will be of great benefit to residents while the extended tearoom – complete with a separate bar area – will allow for increased numbers of tourists to enjoy island hospitality while also catering to residents in the summer and winter months.
+Our new, larger shop has proved to be of great benefit to residents while the extended tearoom – complete with a separate bar area – will help allow for increased numbers of tourists to enjoy island hospitality while also catering to residents in the summer and winter months.

 The Trust are hugely grateful to the funders who have made this possible: Highlands and Island Enterprise, Highland Council, the Scottish Government, Visit Scotland, Centrica Energy for Tomorrow, SSE Highland Sustainable Energy Fund, and the National Lottery Community Fund.